 -5 raw egg yolks ( I leave these out if making it for myself as I'm allergic but

-they add loads of nutrition and nice rich creaminess if not
+they add loads of nutrition and nice rich creaminess if notallergic.
+Also omit them if you don't have access to good

 eggs from a source you trust.
 I would never use store